cantti/tagselecta/docs/docs/03-tui/09-macro.md

 To call a macro use `:macro <name>` (`:m <name>`) command.

-If a macro contains multiple commands, they are executed sequentially.
-If a macro has only one command, its text is inserted into the command prompt, allowing you to modify it.
+Macros are only inserted into the command line (commands are not executed immediately), you can edit them before executing.